Cornstalk Heights: Designs

 The earliest (1890–1895) houses in Cornstalk Heights were mostly Victorian homes designed in Queen Anne, Eastlake, and Folk Victorian styles.
 Colonial Revival and Bungalow/Craftsman styles were more common for houses built after 1900.
 Other architectural styles represented in the district include Dutch Colonial Revival, Tudor Revival, Neoclassical Revival, American Foursquare, and Minimal Traditional.

 Houses in the district range from one to three stories, and typically follow irregular floor plans.
 Most have gabled roofs, aluminum, brick, or stone siding, and limestone or brick foundations.
-The district has 33 contributing outbuildings, mainly carriagehouses, servants' quarters, and garages.
+The district has 33 contributing outbuildings, mainly carriage houses, servants' quarters, and garages.
 To compensate for abrupt changes in elevation, limestone retaining walls surround the perimeters of several housing lots, as well as Killeffer Park.
 The district's sidewalks still consist of the original bricks laid out in the 1890s, some of which bear the stamp of the Robbins Brick Company of Scott County, Tennessee.